cyruzin/c-study/README.md

-# c-study
+# C Study Playground
-Refreshing C language.
+CLang is life ;) Why I wasted so much time not programming in C?